Bo-Dai/CSE6243-fall2023/_pages/logistics.md

 To satisfy the auditing requirement, you must do *one* of the following:

-1. **Submit three homeworks** and receive at least 75% of the points on each one.
+1. **Submit notes** and receive at least 75% of the points on each one.
 2. **Do a class project** which must address a topic related to machine learning and must be something that you have started while taking this class (i.e. it can't be your previous work).
 You will need to submit a project proposal with everyone else, and present the project with everyone.
 However, you don't need to submit a milestone or final paper.